 - Psychological counseling and therapy

 Under Pennsylvania law, you aren’t allowed to ask for an arbitrary amount; instead, you must provide proof of concrete damages.
 Some personal injury damages, such as medical bills and lost wages, are concrete and easier to provide proof of the amount paid or lost and that will continue to be paid or lost.
 For subjective damages, such as pain and suffering, it’s impossible to predict the amount that may be awarded, and again you can’t ask for an arbitrary sum.
 The jury is asked to award an amount considered fair compensation based on the evidence presented on your behalf, and the amount is unique to every case.
 The way you present yourself can also impact the case, with likable plaintiffs often receiving more compensation for pain and suffering than unpleasant plaintiffs with similar injuries.

 Hire A Top Motorcycle Accident Lawyer

 Motorcycle accidents can result in serious injuries that may affect you for the rest of your life.
 We work with motorcycle accident victims to obtain fair compensation for the entire range of damages and take the stress out of dealing with insurance adjusters and personal injury claims.
-Contact us at one of our Thomas, Conrad & Conrad Law Offices in the Lehigh Valley by calling 610-867-2900 in Bethlehem, 610-821-8100 in Allentown, 610-682-2002 in Topton or 570-421-8890 in Stroudsburg for a free consultation today.
+Contact us at one of our Thomas, Conrad & Conrad Law Offices in the Lehigh Valley by calling 610-867-2900 in Bath, 610-821-8100 in Allentown, 610-682-2002 in Topton or 570-421-8890 in Stroudsburg for a free consultation today.